conradknapp/react-slack-chat/README.old.md

 - Add loginUser function, add isFormValid function, remove console logs from Register component and add them to loginUser function
 - Use firebase.auth().signIn..., add connect from 'react-redux' and setUser from actions, call setUser within signInUser and redirect to home
 - Show password error on login from firebase and change the className of the password input to include el.includes('password')

+- Create a private route definition and use mapStateToProps to now GET a value from Redux; we want to map the state to props so we can use the isAuthenticated value (when user authenticates) to conditionally show the user the chat (if auth) or to redirect him to the login page if not
+- Create map state to props in the index.js file and pass through the Root component (and declare Root with let so we can use 'connect' func to mapStateToProps)